 - G.2 The applicant is responsible for notifying the court, and the other party if appropriate, and ensuring that the papers are served in good time, including a time estimate for judicial reading time and for the hearing.
 The applicant must endeavour to complete the application within the time estimate provided unless there are exceptional circumstances. - G.3 Hearings other than trials include the following: - i.
 Applications for search warrants and Production Orders, sufficient reading time must be provided, see G.8 below; - ii.
 Bail applications; - iii.
 Applications to vacate or adjourn hearings; - iv.
 Applications for dismissal of charges; - v.
-Pre-Trial and Preparation Hearing; - vi.
+Preparation for trial hearings, plea and trial preparation hearings, and other pre-trial case management hearings; - vi.
 Applications for disclosure of further unused material under section 8 of CPIA 1996; - vii.
 Case progression or case management hearings; - viii.
 Applications in respect of sentence indications not sought at the PTPH; - ix.
-Sentences: - x.
+Sentences; - x.
 Civil applications under the Anti-Social Behaviour, Crime and Policing Act 2014; - xi.
-Appeals from the magistrates' court: it is essential in all cases where witnesses are likely to be needed on the appeal to check availability before a date is fixed - xii.
+Breach proceedings (and see paragraph G.12 beneath); - xii.
+Appeals from the magistrates' court: it is essential in all cases where witnesses are likely to be needed on the appeal to check availability before a date is fixed (and see paragraphs G.13 to G.15 beneath); - xiii.
 Appeals from the youth court: where the case involves a Class 2B offence then a directions hearing will be required before the rehearing to consider special measures, ground rules and appropriate adjustments for the hearing of the trial. - G.4 Short hearings should not generally be listed before a judge such that they may delay the start or continuation of a trial at the Crown Court.
 It is envisaged that any such short hearing will be completed by 10.30am or start after 4.30pm. - G.5 Each Crown Court equipped with a video link with a prison must have in place arrangements for the conduct of PCMHs, other pre-trial hearings and sentencing hearings by video link.